fnaumenko/bioStat/README.md

 This option is required.

 `-c|--chr <name>`<br>
-treats specified chromosome only.
-The value `name` is the chromosome identifier; it is a number or character, for example, 10 or X.
+treats specified chromosome only. `name` identifies chromosome by number or character, e.g. `10` or `X`.
-The indication of one chromosome reduces run time on 1.5-20 times depending on how far this chromosome is placed in an alignment.
-This simultaneously reduces statistical completeness.
+The indication of one chromosome reduces run time on 1.5-20 times but reduces statistical completeness.

 `--min-scr <int>`<br>
 specifies score threshold for treated reads.
 Reads with the score equal or less then specified will be ignored.<br>